-- A. Base Bid: - 1.
-General Trades Contractor to provide: - a.
-All work related to installing temporary, 6 foot high, chain link fence, and swing gates for construction security purposes (phase 1 & 2). - b.
-Removal of a portion of construction fence for phase 2 construction fencing. - c.
+- A. Drawings of the Contract, including General and supplementary Conditions and Division 01 Specification Sections, apply to this Section. - 1.
+All work related to installing temporary, 6 foot high, chain link fence, and swing gates for construction security purposes. - 2.
 Removal of entire fence at the completion of the project.

-- A. Conform to IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Jan.
-1, 2007, Section 664, Articles 664.02 to 664.09 and 664.11. - B. IDOT Highway Standard 664001, Chain Link Fence.
+- A. This Section includes: - 1 Temporary Construction Fencing and Gates. - B. Related Sections include the following: - 1.
+Conform to IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Jan.
+1, 2012, Section 664, Articles 664.02 to 664.09 and 664.11. - 2.
+IDOT Highway Standard 664001, Chain Link Fence.

 - A. Product Data: For each type of product indicated. - B. Shop Drawings: Show locations, components, materials, dimensions, sizes, weights, and finishes of components.
-Include plans, gate elevations, sections, details of post anchorage, attachment, bracing, and other required installation and operational clear-ances.
+Include plans, gate elevations, sections, details of post anchorage, attachment, bracing, and other required installation and operational clearances.